mifran/google-calendar-image-keyword/en_us/keywords.md

 See [Top-level README.md](../README.md) for description of what this list means.

-(insert one of many languages) class

-(insert one of many languages) course

 AGDQ

 Aikido

-all hallows' eve
+all hallows eve

-all saints' eve
+all saints eve

 allhalloween